Y4533nAliyev/Connect_to_ADA_Wifi_Arch/README.md

 - Type your Username and Password.
 - Save and it will try to connect.

-If it connects, Congratulation! if not follow the steps below.
+If it connects, Congratulations! if not follow the steps below.

 ## (II) `nmcli`